Butter Bean curry, an Indian-inspired vegan curry featuring lima beans in a richly spiced and boldly flavoured tomato gravy, just add naan!

 But quick and simple does not mean lacking in complexity when it comes to flavour.
 This dish has lots of big but perfectly balanced flavours and a reasonable punch of heat.

 This spicy treat cooks in under half an hour and the large creamy beans have the most incredible texture.
+It is also used in a modified form as the base for my fish finger and bean curry.

 Frequently Asked Questions